TheWilley/md-links-archiver/README.md

 # md-links-archiver
-Parse links within markdown documents and extract content of linked website.
+Parse links within markdown documents and extract content of linked websites.
 Supports various formats, including `HTML`, `PDF`, `PNG` and `TXT`.

 This tool serves as a safeguard for preserving or "archiving" references that may be at risk of removal or alteration in the future.